-The HIS14 HD VUV light source is ideally suited for ultraviolet photoelectron spectroscopy experiment which require small exitation area (ARPES) and high photon flux such as microscopy applications (PEEM).
+The HIS 14 HD VUV light source is ideally suited for ultraviolet photoelectron spectroscopy experiments which require small excitation area (ARPES) and high photon flux (PEEM).

 The HIS 14 HD is an extended version of the well-established FOCUS HIS 13.
 The small spot of 300 μm makes the HIS 14 HD ideal for ARPES or PEEM applications where high flux densities into a small area are mandatory.